LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/LiveEngage App/LiveEngage App.md

 ### Agent picture

-Set on LiveEngage Web → Users tab → specific user.
+Set on Conversational Cloud Web → Users tab → specific user.

 This is used for login identification.

 ### Agent name

-The agent nickname is the text entered in the name field on LiveEngage Web → Users tab → specific user.
+The agent nickname is the text entered in the name field on Conversational Cloud  Web → Users tab → specific user.

 This is used for login identification.

 ### Agent state: online

 While the agent is in the Online state, new conversations can ring.
 There is no consumer-facing indication that the agent is in the Online state.
-The agent default status is set according to LiveEngage settings
+The agent default status is set according to Conversational Cloud settings

 ### Agent state: away